-Adrenaline autoinjector (e.g. EpiPen® or Anapen®)
+Adrenaline autoinjector (eg EpiPen®, EpiPen Jr® or Anapen®)

-If in doubt, give the adrenaline autoinjector.
+If in doubt give adrenaline autoinjector.

-It's better to use the adrenaline autoinjector, even if in hindsight the reaction is not anaphylaxis.
-The potential risks of not giving adrenaline far outweigh the risks of giving adrenaline when it was not needed.
+It's better to use the adrenaline autoinjector even if in hindsight the reaction is not anaphylaxis.

+The potential risks of not giving adrenaline far outweigh the potential risks of giving adrenaline.

 ASCIA advises that no serious harm is likely to occur from mistakenly administering adrenaline to a child or young person who is not experiencing anaphylaxis.

 Adrenaline autoinjectors are automatic injectors that contain a single pre-measured dose of adrenaline.
-They cannot be reused.
-The device is designed to be used by anyone in an emergency, including people who aren't medically trained.
-Instructions are shown on the label of each autoinjector and on the ASCIA action plan.
+They can't be reused.
+They can be used by anyone in an emergency, including people who aren't medically trained.
+Instructions are shown on the label of each autoinjector and on the ASCIA Action Plan.

-Adrenaline works within minutes to reduce throat swelling, open the airways, and maintain blood pressure in people experiencing anaphylaxis.
+Adrenaline works within minutes to reduce throat swelling, open up the airways and maintain blood pressure in people experiencing anaphylaxis.
 Withholding or delaying adrenaline may result in deterioration and potentially death of someone experiencing anaphylaxis.

 In all cases when an adrenaline autoinjector is administered, an ambulance must be called.
 Care for the person must be transferred to the ambulance officer for admission to hospital for observation and monitoring.
-It's important that the person experiencing anaphylaxis is placed on a stretcher and not walked to the ambulance.
+It's important that the child or young person be placed on a stretcher and not walked to the ambulance.